 mbGB RAM on each database server and a bit over 1.5TB of flash on each storage server.

 It’s being promoted as a hierarchical caching strategy, Exadata X3H2M2, where the most-frequently-used 4TB of data is in the database buffer cache, the next 22TB is in flash, and the least-used sits on disk.

-A flash cache approach, as in Exadata X3H2M2 (yes it’s a mouthful; will George Lucas sue for stealing his robot branding?) has the advantage of not requiring data redundancy: since the master copy of the data is on a set of redundant disks, the caches don’t need the same level of redundancy, which makes more efficient use of flash capacity.
+A flash cache approach, as in Exadata X3H2M2 (Yes, it’s a mouthful.
+Will George Lucas sue for stealing his robot branding?) has the advantage of not requiring data redundancy: Since the master copy of the data is on a set of redundant disks, the caches don’t need the same level of redundancy, which makes for a more efficient use of flash capacity.